nolanlawson/dotjs-2016/readme.md

 Go grab a cheap Windows laptop or an old Android phone and make sure your site performs well for users who can't afford a 16-core MacBook Pro.
 If you do, I promise you your site will run _even better_ on the latest and greatest.

+Use techniques like progressive enhancement &ndash; Service Worker is a great example of this, since you can make a web site that works fine without it, but works even better with it.
+And this is great for us browser vendors, because it gives us the incentive to implement those APIs!

 --
 ## IE/Edge VMs: http://edge.ms